mroth/scmpuff/README.md

 PENDING:
 You can also choose to wrap the default git commands by changing that command to pass `--wrap=true`.

+If you would also like some handy shortcuts
+(OR: by default you get some... to disable)

 ## FAQ